Maximal and minimal dynamic Petri net slicing: Petri net slicing

-This notion of slice is very flexible because it only requires the existence of one increasing firing sequence in the slice.
+This definition of slice forces all transitions in the slice to keep their input places.
+This avoids that a non-source transition in the original net becomes a source transition in the slice producing a firing sequence that was not possible in the original net.
+Moreover, this notion of slice is very flexible because it only requires the existence of one increasing firing sequence in the slice.
 We can make the definition more restrictive if we require that all increasing firing sequences of the original net have a counterpart in the slice.
 We call this kind of slice \emph{maximal} slice.